adi73434/web-tutorials-and-snippets/README.md

+## Installation
+Install main deps
+- `> npm install`

+Install all frontend deps.
+This is required if you want to run any of the projects in `./frontends/`
+- `> npm run fe-install`

 ## Who this is for
 Myself, students, people who haven't yet learned better, and my friends so I can maintain a supposition that I know what I'm doing.